Help! I Have to Make a Training Video. Where Do I Start?

-Before you jump right into making a video, we suggest you do three things: write a creative brief, identify the roles people will play in the process, and understand the three phases of production (pre-production, production, post-production).
+Before you jump right into making a video, we suggest you do three things: write a creative brief or learning strategy, identify the roles people will play in the process, and understand the three phases of production (pre-production, production, post-production).

 Write a Creative Brief

 The creative brief is a document that summarizes the project’s business need and explains how the video will address that need.
 The brief should contain the answers to these questions:

 - What is the business problem you are trying to solve?

 - Who is your target learner?

 - Why should the target audience care?

 - What type of training video will we use to convey our message?

-Where and how will we distribute the video?
+- Where and how will you distribute the video?

 - What is your preliminary budget?